 - speech pathology.

-Additionally, you can claim the cost of travel expenses if you are required by your employer or a medical practitioner to travel to a medical appointment.
-If you live in a regional area, you may be able to claim costs for meals and accommodation expenses.
+You can also claim for travel expenses if you are required by your employer or a medical practitioner to travel to a medical appointment.
+If you live in a regional area, you may be able to claim expenses for meals and accommodation.